triiips/learn-crypto/documentation/introductory_course.md

 `e.g. black enough endless person bone term worry plastic detect distance sting employ`

 It is important to remember that a wallet is only a tool to access and transfer your cryptocurrencies.
-If you accidentally uninstall your wallet extension or app,
+If you accidentally uninstall your wallet extension or app, a record of your account still exists on the blockchain.
+As long as you remember you private key or seed, you will be able to access your crypto again.